 When you and the other parent were a couple, your interactions as a couple and as parents were bound together.
 After separation and divorce, you move away from the couple relationship, and you need to work at forming a new relationship as co-parents.

 The key feature of co-parenting relationships is that they focus on what's best for the children.
 There are many kinds of co-parenting relationships.
 The nature of your co-parenting relationship will depend on many factors, including how well you and the other parent get along.
 For example, some parents are able to meet face-to-face to discuss the children.
-Others find this difficult and prefer to communicate by e-mail, only when necessary.
+Others find this difficult and prefer to communicate by email or text and only when necessary.

-- Meetings between you and the other parent are relatively formal—they take place in a neutral location (for example, a coffee shop) at specific times, and you usually have a list of issues to discuss.
+- Keep meetings between you and the other parent relatively formal—make sure they take place in a neutral location (for example, a coffee shop) at specific times, and that you have a list of issues to discuss

-- You and the other parent share little personal information with each other, unless it is related to parenting.
+- Avoid sharing personal information with each other, unless it is related to parenting

-The change from a couple to a co-parenting relationship won't happen right away.
+The change from being a couple to having a co-parenting relationship won't happen right away.
 You will need to work hard at it.
-It may take a while before you and the other parent learn to communicate only as co-parents.
+It may take a while before you and the other parent learn to communicate as co-parents.

-If you're worried about your safety, a co-parenting relationship that requires you to work closely with the other parent may be a problem.
-In Section 6: Special Issues you will find suggestions about parenting schedules and decision-making approaches when there are ongoing safety concerns.
+If you're worried about your safety, a co-parenting relationship that requires you to work closely with the other parent may not be appropriate.
+In Section 6: Special issues you will find suggestions about parenting time schedules and decision-making approaches when there are ongoing safety concerns.